-- 2.1 The annual report provides an overview of SEStran's project portfolio; it highlights the contributions that SEStran has made to the region over the last year, in line with the agreed objectives of the Regional Transport Strategy (RTS) and SEStran's annual Business Plan. - 2.2 The Annual Report will be published online.
+- 2.1 The Annual Report provides an overview of SEStran's project portfolio.
+It highlights the contributions that SEStran has made to the region over the last year, in line with the agreed objectives of the Regional Transport Strategy (RTS) and SEStran's annual Business Plan. - 2.2 The draft attached at Appendix 1 was approved by the Performance & Audit Committee at its meeting on 10th September 2021. - 2.3 The Annual Report will be published online.
 It can be made available in alternative formats on request.